SASTRA-Projects/HallPlan/README.md

 ## **🤝 Contributing**

 Contributions are welcome!
 We'd love your help to improve this system.
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines.

 Please follow our [Code of Conduct](CODE_OF_CONDUCT.md) to maintain a collaborative and respectful environment.